 By ‘p’ dynamics we mean not the quietest possible dynamics (pp) but the one above it.
 And by ‘f’ we mean loud, but not the loudest (ff).
 In both cases of ‘p’ and ‘f’, it’s very important to keep even dynamics throughout the instrument’s tessitura.
 That is, avoid some of the notes being softer or louder, and choose a dynamic that allows the player to keep the same loudness even on difficult notes.

-A profile scale must be clean and accurate, but there is some flexibility in our system.
+A calibration scale must be clean and accurate, but there is some flexibility in our system.
 If there are a few notes out of tune, were performed with an accent, or are simply difficult (for example, the very top notes of a wind instrument, in ‘p’), then there are two options to make things easier:

 Note: for any music using mute, we need a 2 x 11 note scale with the specific mute used in the project.